pantheon-systems/documentation/source/_docs/faq.md

 ### How much does Pantheon cost?

 Pantheon is free for developers.
-Our live site plans currently start as low as $25 monthly for personal sites, and $100 for professional sites.
+Our live site plans currently start as low as $25 monthly for Basic sites, and $100 for Performance sites.
 Learn more on [our pricing page](https://pantheon.io/pricing).

 ### Where are the Pantheon servers located?